Are you expecting twins? Check out this comprehensive list of must haves for twins! It includes everything you’ll need to care for two babies.

-Twin nursing pillow: A twin nursing pillow will allow you to tandem feed, or feed both twins at the same time.
+Twin nursing pillow: This will allow you to tandem feed, or feed both twins at the same time.
 This step alone can save you so much time!
 I used the My Brest Friend twin pillow, and other moms have also used the Twin Z pillow.

-Extra nursing pillow cover: In addition to the cover that comes with your pillow, get another one in case your twins soil it.
+Extra nursing pillow cover: Besides the cover that comes with your pillow, get another one in case your twins soil it.

 Breastmilk storage bags:* These are much easier to bring than bottles.
 They’re also a must if you plan to freeze and store breast milk.

 You can also attach a portable “booster seat” if you want to use a current dining room chair as a high chair.

 4 sets of baby food storage containers: I love the Oxo food containers.
 They stack for easy storage and are designed to freeze as well as store in the fridge.

 16 bibs: Like burp cloths, you may have more or less depending on how often you wash.
 Bibs are good to have on hand not just for feeding, but for wiping drool all day.